LDorian/JungleGame/README.md

 **To Do list**

-* Fixing Core Dump Error when starting
+* Fixing Core Dump Error when starting -> X Y mouse coordinates
 * Making animals moving
 * Improve GUI code
 * Add an IA with tree intelligence